Wild-FPV/dvr-breakup-cleaner/README.md

 ### Currently working on script 3 (final .exe version)

-Currently working on greatly improving speed of video frame classification (currently takes around 24 hours to process one 3 minute long DVR file (yikes)).
+Currently working on improving speed of video frame classification and an alternative approach for frame interpolation to hopefully produce a better result.